mrguitar/origin/examples/dev-build-env/README.md

         $ oc new-project test

 1. Create image stream.
 We're using centos here.
+(TODO: automate this in the OSE template)

         $ oc import-image centos --from centos --confirm